 - Uncluttered Windows 10 start menu.

 - Possibility for uninstalling a range of built-in Windows 10 applications.

 - The Windows 10 search bar will be separated from the Cortana voice assistant.

 PDF Manuals & User Guides For Windows 10

 If you’re looking for the manual and user guide for Windows 10, the first place you resort to is Microsoft’s official website – namely, it’s Support subdivision.
 In addition to step-by-step manuals that cover the installation process, it offers short Quick Start user guides for all the basic components of the system.
 These user guides are available for download in the PDF format.

 To help you get going with the Windows 10, the Windows Support section of Microsoft.com offers a user guide for productive work at the desktop and for the main features of Microsoft Store, Windows Defender, Maps App, as well as manuals for setting up your device and connecting it to a network printer.
 Owners of Surface products will find dedicated user guides that will help them enjoy the best experience using Microsoft products.

 A separate section is devoted to user guides on Microsoft Edge, including coverage of its main features and the ways to achieve maximum productivity in solo and collaborative work.
 All Windows 10 PDF user guides and manuals are written in accessible language and properly illustrated, which means new users will have no difficulty getting started.

-View Windows 10 User Guide: Windows 10 User Guide
+View the latest official version Windows 10 User Guide: Windows 10 User Guide

 Download Windows 10 User Guide PDF: Windows 10 User Guide